Unique pop-up design provides a sleek look that integrates perfectly into any nursery.

 Self-closing top allows diaper to be dropped in, but keeps smells at bay by allowing some air circulation.
 Made in China.

 Shaped like an old fashioned diaper stacker, or perhaps like a dry cleaning clothes bag, this storage for dirty diapers is very functional.
 Use a hanger (not included) to hang it anywhere without taking up valuable floor space.
 Since it will get a bit heavy when it is full with laundry, Karen recommends a good, strong hanger such as a wooden one like the one in the picture.
 A flimsy hanger might bend but if you use two hangers together that works fine.
 Some plastic hangers have a neck that is too long so the loop strings end up not quite the right length.
 That doesn't really matter, but a strong wooden hanger is really better, I think.
 I like this setup for a lot of reasons.
 I especially like that I can put the diaper in with one hand and that the design allows for enough air in there and enough air circulation to help keep bacteria and stink away, but it's not so open that the stink comes out too much.
 It's really a good balance between odor containment and air circulation.
 Air circulation IS really needed.
 A tightly closed pail is really nasty.
 All diaper pails need some air.
 I really love the zippered bottom, too, for emptying it.
 Remember to zip it back up when you set it up again after washing it.
 I've forgotten to re-zip a few times (did I not learn the first time I did this?), and guess what happens when you toss something into it when it's not zippered...
 Sometimes, you just have to laugh when things happen.
 Now that you know to zip it up, I'm sure you'll remember to zip it up, which is very easy to do.
+Holds three days worth of diapers (but please wash diapers every other day).

 This is not just for diapers!
 I have one in the closet near my kitchen.
-We put our wet, damp and soiled Paper Towel Alternative Cloths, our washable tissues and other kitchen towels (actually Birdseye flat dapers Size Half) in there.
+We put our wet, damp and soiled Paper Towel Alternative cloths, our washable tissues and other kitchen towels (actually Birdseye flat diapers Size Half) in there.
 Now we have cleaner, fresher kitchen cloths because we have a good, organized place to put the soiled ones, without them getting dank.
 The older kids are able to put their washcloths, spill-catchers and other things right into our "kitchen laundry bag".
 Having this near our kitchen has enabled us to use a lot more cloth in the kitchen and far fewer paper towels.
 It's interesting how having a good place to put the soiled cloths has made such a big difference in our kitchen.
 It's also a handy place to put all those dirty socks that end up everywhere.
 I love this thing for my kitchen!

 Thank you for submitting a review!